tigidar/experimental/README.md

 ## Done

+- modularize, putting common code in modules available for frontend and backend
 - Implement the TODO api for fetching todos with a mocked tapir backend using sttp.
 - Clean up everything, make boundary contexts
 - Integrate kyo Env and Layer to be able to easily create fakes that also can be utilized during development cycle.